tiamatix/achordeon/README.md

 Achordeon is basically a chord editor, organizer and notation tool.

-It was designed to replace [Chordii](http://www.vromans.org/johan/projects/Chordii/).
+It was designed to replace [Chordii](http://www.vromans.org/johan/projects/Chordii/) and therefore uses the ChordPro file format.

 Many song writers use text editor to do the writing, and this works quite well.
 But sometimes you have to change words or insert lines, and therefore you have to reformat all your chords.
 This can be pretty much work.
 This is where Achordeon steps in.